stan-dev/design-docs/designs/0016-laplace_approximation_algorithm.md

 print zeros where usually the parameters would be.

-If the user does not check the `rejected__` column, then they will be using a bunch of zeros in their follow-up calculations that could mislead them.
+If the user does not check the `rejected__` column, then they will be using a bunch of zeros in their follow-up calculations that could be misleading.

-Similarly to divergent transitions, we can print to the output information about how many draws were rejected in any case.

-In the earlier part of the design document I assume #3 was implemented, but I think #2 might be better.

-# Rationale and alternatives
-[rationale-and-alternatives]: #rationale-and-alternatives

-An alternative that seems appealing at first is printing out the mode and hessian so that it would be possible for people to make their own posterior draws.
-This is not reasonable because the conversion from unconstrained to constrained space is not exposed in all of the interfaces.

 # Prior art
 [prior-art]: #prior-art

-This is a pretty common Bayesian approximation.
+This is a common Bayesian approximation.
 It just is not implemented in Stan.